 Jacksonville 22, Indianapolis 17 – Hello Mr. Manning, please stop laughing on the phone.

 Arizona 27, Philadelphia 6 – I’m still pulling for Michael Vick.
 But I’m a Cowboys fan so this was good news.

 Atlanta 27, San Diego 3 – Chargers are way overrated.

 Houston 31, Denver 25 – Hello Mr. Tebow, please stop laughing on the phone.

 Oakland 34, Pittsburgh 31 – There’s something missing in Pittsburgh’s defense – oh yeah, it’s defense.

 New England 30, Baltimore 21 (4th Quarter as of this writing)

 Tonight was the closeout of the Young Adult Revival.
-This is their second year and it was the vision of their former president, JaShawn Boles and this year their current president, Sis.
-T’Ebony Torain has picked up the ball and moved it forward.
 We had the KSU Gospel Ensemble and the Burnett Avenue Missionary Baptist Church of Louisville, KY as our musical guests.